The 17 Best Non-St. Patrick's Day Green Sneakers

 You probably aren't grabbing a pair of these just to stunt for St. Patrick's Day, but it's a hell of an option and that leather is incredible.

 An Oregon shoe had to make the cut, and this pair is the greenest of them all.
 A release was rumored on these, but never ended up happening.
 So, if you have a pair, you'll be breaking necks all year round.

-St. Patrick's Day is a perfect time of the year to acknowledge this shoe — it'll always be linked to Michigan State and March Madness.
+St. Patrick's Day is a perfect time of the year to acknowledge this shoe, because it'll always be linked to Michigan State and March Madness.

 Simple, but sweet.
 This colorway has been around since the beginning and is still among the model's best.

-There was a lot more fanfare for 'Olives' in 2012 than there was in 1994.
-That's an encouraging sign for its longevity.
+There was a lot more fanfare for 'Olives' in 2012 than there was in 1994, which is an encouraging sign for its longevity.
 If you have a pair, this is one of your most subtle options to go green.

 It's mostly green and inspired by beer.
 Can't really get much more St. Patricksy without being an actual St. Patrick's shoe.